xiangyuliu/material_arrangement/README.md

 Keep an optimistic and positive attitude and live life actively. **Positivity has always been a verb, not an adjective.
 No matter what, we should live life to the fullest**. ***Even if the road is full of hardships, there will always be a sunny day!***

+***Thanks to my family and friends who have been accompanying, supporting and encouraging me throughout this process!***